surtel2/credit-card-fraud-detection/README.md

-# Credit Card Fraud Detection - Random Forest & XGradient boosting
+# Credit Card Fraud Detection — Random Forest & XGBoost

-**Goal**: To find and build best fraud detection model with highest score Private Score on the Kaggle competetion leaderboard.
+**Goal**: To build the best fraud detection model achieving the highest Private Score on the Kaggle competition leaderboard.
-**Data**: Open data set from competition with a highly imbalanced target class.
+**Data**: Open data set from the Kaggle competition with a highly imbalanced target class.
 **Results**: Random Forest (0.701 Private Score Leaderboard, 27/71 Rank on LeaderBoard) and XGB (0.708 Private Score Leaderboard, 24/71 Rank on LeaderBoard)
 **Date**: 2025-09-28